How Many Players are on a Pro Football Team?

 A professional football team consists of a group of talented players who work together to achieve victory on the field.
 Let’s take a closer look at the typical roster size for a pro football team, as well as the breakdown of players by position.

-See also Why Do Sports Exist in the World?
+See also How Many Professional Athletes are There in the World?

 Offense: